yasiryagi/helpdesk/README.md

 If during you term a proposal to upgrade the runtime is submitted by the `sudo` key, `5CJzTaCp5fuqG7NdJQ6oUCwdmFHKichew8w4RZ3zFHM8qSe6` anyone that votes yes will receive a bonus worth $5.

 During the `Announcement` and `Voting` stage, you should include some information about yourself, and why you should get elected in your `memo` field.

+**Note**
 If you do get elected, make sure to change the `memo` field to your monero address in order to get your reward.

 Payouts will occur at ~11:00GMT the day after the election/vote.

 ## Storage Providers